BDR appliance minimum supported hardware - x360Recover

 Additional Considerations:

-• Hybrid Software/Hardware RAID controllers are not supported
+• Hybrid Software/Hardware RAID controllers are not supported by the Linux OS. x360Recover utilizes and internal software RAID

 • We highly recommend installing on bare metal

-* Represents minimum recommended resources
+* Represents minimum supported resources

 ** SMR Hard Drives